Alikhalkhali/active-ip/README.md

 active-ip --ptr
 ```

+### Combine different scanning techniques

-- **Note:** You can also combine different scanning techniques to get more comprehensive results.
+You can also combine different scanning techniques to get more comprehensive results.
 For example, you can combine ping scanning with port scanning to find active IP addresses with open ports:

 ```
 active-ip --ping --portscan